-The Piazza board for this class is shared with section 03 and section 04 of the course, and occasionally information specific to one section of the course may be posted on Piazza.
-Please be sure when you join the course Piazza board that you add yourself to the Section 01 group to ensure that you receive any material posted that is only relevant to our section of the class.
+The Piazza board for this class is shared with sections 02, 03, and 06 of the course, and occasionally information specific to one section of the course may be posted on Piazza.
+Please be sure when you join the course Piazza that you add yourself to the Section 02 group to ensure that you receive any material posted that is only relevant to our section of the class.

 You are welcome to use Piazza to discuss course material, including homework assignments.
 However, you should be careful to not violate the academic integrity policy in your discussions on Piazza.
 You are forbidden from posting any answers to homework assignments on the Piazza discussion board.
-Also, you should not publicly post any code for the projects on Piazza without prior approval from the instructor - please see the TAs or instructor in our office hours for direct assistance with code.
+Also, you should not publicly post any code for the projects on Piazza without prior approval from the instructor.